The Grudge (film series): Aubrey Davis

+Lisa

-LisaLisa (portrayed by Johanna Braddy) is the main character of The Grudge 3.
+Lisa (portrayed by Johanna Braddy) is the main character of The Grudge 3.
 She is a resident of the building and appeared to be living in the apartment for some time, knowing most of the residents such as Jake and Allison Fleming (albeit rarely meeting the latter).
 At the time of the events of The Grudge 3, she had been intending to leave Chicago for New York with her boyfriend to work as a fashion model so she can win the scholarship money to pay for her sister's Rose's medical bills.
 She becomes rather uncomfortable with the fact that Rose is saying that a new boy had moved into the building despite not hearing about it before.
 She later finds out the 'new boy' is in fact Toshio Saeki after running into him at the same floor Jake's apartment is.
 After Kayako's younger sister Naoko moves into the building and tries to convince Lisa and her sister to participate in an exorcism to rid the building of the evil spirits, Lisa refuses to participate but soon after finding out her brother had been possessed she changes her mind.
 After her brother kills Naoko during the exorcism, Lisa gets cornered by Kayako.
 To save her sisters life, Rose finishes the exorcism ritual herself by drinking Kayako's blood and causes Kayako to disappear.
 Shortly afterwards, her brother is killed by Naoko's spirit.

 Lisa is one of the two survivors from the apartment massacre though she does not know that Rose's body now houses Kayako's spirit.
 It is unknown what happens to Lisa and Rose after this, and if the spirit of the deceased Naoko comes for them.

+Detective Muldoon

-Detective MuldoonDetective Muldoon (portrayed by Andrea Riseborough) is main character of The Grudge (2020).
-She is a rookie detective who moves to town alongside her young son Burke after her husband’s death of cancer.
+Detective Muldoon (portrayed by Andrea Riseborough) is main character of The Grudge (2019).
+She is a rookie detective who moves to town alongside her young son Burke after her husband's death of cancer.
 Investigating the deaths of Lorna Moody and William Matheson, Muldoon becomes cursed and is promptly tormented by the ghosts of the Landers family.
 Terrified the curse may harm Burke, Muldoon consults her partner Detective Goodman, who reveals to her Fiona Landers had brought the curse abroad from Japan.

 Hoping to end the curse, Muldoon burns down the Landers home.
-Believing she had ended the curse, Muldoon hugs Burke before he goes to school only to see another Burke leaving the house; she finds that the Burke she is Melinda, and is dragged away to her doom by Fiona’s ghost.
+Believing she had ended the curse, Muldoon hugs Burke before he goes to school only to see another Burke leaving the house; she finds that the Burke she is Melinda, and is dragged away to her doom by Fiona's ghost.